Skip to main content

 Epigenetic Modulation and Gene Expression

-Lifestyle factors can induce stable changes in through epigenetic modifications, effectively altering how a cell ‘reads’ its genetic code over the long term.
+Lifestyle factors can induce stable changes in gene expression through epigenetic modifications, effectively altering how a cell ‘reads’ its genetic code over the long term.
 Exercise is a potent epigenetic modulator.
 For example, the acute stress of resistance training can lead to the demethylation of CpG islands in the promoter regions of genes related to muscle growth, such as PGC-1α, a master regulator of mitochondrial biogenesis.

 This makes these genes more accessible for transcription when a subsequent anabolic signal, like the one from the GH/IGF-1 axis, arrives.